In this article

-Animated gifs won’t work in all email clients, mainly Outlook 2007 +.
-An easy workaround for Outlook is to make sure your opening frame is a static image.
-Send some test emails to see how the animation renders!
+Animated gifs won’t work in all email clients, mainly Outlook 2007+.
+A workaround for Outlook is to make sure your opening frame is a static image.
+Send some test emails to see how the animation renders.

 Create an animated .gif from images or a video.
-If you have Photoshop, creating one is pretty simple.
-If not, you might try one of these free online tools.
+If you don’t have Photoshop, you might try one of these free online tools.

 Upload your animated gif into the Media library:

-2. Click on an image block from the preview panel (right side).
+1. Click on an image block from the right panel

 You can also add an animated gif to text areas of your email.
 There are two options to add your image in a text editor.